The Origin of Life on Planet Water

 2.1 - 1.5 Billion Years ago

-Oxygen which has been present in only trace amounts for 2.5 billion years, begins to build-up
+Oxygen which has been present in only trace amounts for 2.5 billion years, begins to build-up in the atmosphere.

 Some oxygen formed through photo-dissociation of water vapour: